Any MCC credit student in good financial standing may use the payment plan for a $35 sign-up fee.

 There is no minimum number of credit hours, however there is a minimum balance requirement: the amount charged for tuition for one credit hour at the in-district rate.

 A non-refundable per semester sign-up fee must be paid to sign up for the plan.
 The plan divides your balance into equal installments and schedules automatic payments.
 If you sign up after the first installment date (see below), you will pay the sign-up fee plus the first installment.
+Each time you sign up for a new plan, including switching between available plans within a term, you will be charged a sign-up fee.
 The monthly installments of your balance will be automatically withdrawn according to the following schedules:

 You may authorize a parent, relative, company or any other designated person to view, set up a payment plan and/or pay a student bill.
 More than one person can be given authorization and each will receive access information by email.
 You and the authorized person(s) can see only the payment details they personally enter and save.